8an3/mynotesrepo/10519_Catalyst Software_todo.md

   - [ ] ★ ━━━━ TYPOGRAPHY ━━━━ ★
     - [ ] text-scramble
     - [ ] paragraph-scramble
+  - [ ] ★ ━━━━ BUTTONS ━━━━ ★
+    - [ ] copty-text update item sice it can now also take children

 - [ ] COMPONENTS WITHIN THE LIBRARY